 How to Air-Dry Your Hair on Mornings When You Need to Hit Snooze

 Everyone should know how to air-dry wet hair is key to ensuring an effortless routine.
 For many (especially for those with wavy or curly hair, air-drying is also the only way to guarantee you will avoid the dreaded frizz.
 For others who could blow-dry their hair but choose not to, air-drying is less faff than wrestling with a round brush and a hair dryer.
 It also means you can hit snooze a couple more times, which on some mornings (Mondays and Fridays especially) is very welcome.

-Here’s something we bet you didn’t know: Conditioner not only smoothes your strands but it can also help them dry faster, too.
+Here’s something we bet you didn’t know: Conditioner not only smoothes your strands, but it can also help them dry faster, too.
 The silicones coat each strand and seal it down, repelling water in the process.
-Now for a beauty editor tip: Keep a wide-toothed comb inside your shower, and always, always comb through when applying conditioner to ensure an even application.
+Now for a beauty editor tip: Keep a wide-tooth comb inside your shower, and always, always comb through when applying conditioner to ensure an even application.
 Trust us—you’ll see the difference.